 Kitchenaid Challah (adapted by L):

-1. Preparation: Sift 7 cups of flour (I use 5 cups 70% whole wheat flour and 2 cups white flour - need to white flour or it is a bit dry).
-Add 1 Tbsp of salt and set aside)
+1. Preparation: Sift 7 cups of flour (I use 5 cups 70% whole wheat flour and 2 cups white flour).
+Add 1 Tbsp of salt and set aside).
+Seven cups of flour is 1 kg, so you shouldn't separate challah.

 2. Prepare the yeast:

-- 2 oz fresh yeast (in Israel: 1 cube).
-Note when you buy the yeast, press the cube and make sure it is soft.
-If it isn't don't buy it.
+- 2 oz fresh yeast (in Israel: 1 cube) or 1.5 Tbsp dry yeast.
+Note when you buy fresh yeast, press the cube and make sure it is soft.
+If it isn't soft, then don't buy it.

-- 1.75 cups warm water (I use a pyrex cup and heat it up in the microwave for 45 seconds - it should be very warm but not hot and scalding)
+- 1.75 cups warm water (I use a pyrex cup and heat it up in the microwave for 45 seconds - it should be very warm but not hot and scalding).
+If you use whole wheat or other whole grain flour, use 2 cups of water

-- 1/2 cup sugar (you can use white sugar, brown sugar or honey - each has a different taste)
+- 1/2 cup sugar (you can use white sugar, brown sugar, agave or honey - each has a different taste)

 3. Add the dry ingredients: